 We all experience challenges in our own unique way.
 What matters the most is what we do with them.
 My challenges and my deepest pain have now become my greatest gifts that I have the honor of sharing with you.

-Through my vulnerability (which isn’t always easy to share), I aim to show you that you can truly do anything.
-It starts with believing in what’s possible.
+Through my vulnerability, I aim to show you that you can truly do anything.
+It starts with believing in what's possible.

 This was my very first hospital stay, at 12 years old, and little did I know at the time that this would shape so much of my future.
 This is where my journey truly started…